sampsapursiainen/zeffiro_interface/README.md

-Zeffiro Interface is a simple tool for finite element based forward and inverse simulations in EEG/MEG and other electromagnetic brain imaging applications.
-With Zeffiro, one can segment  a realistic multilayer geometry and generate a finite element mesh, if triangular surface grids (in ASCII DAT file format) are available.
-As a special feature one can generate a time-lapse of inverse estimates for a given data sequence.
-An example can be found in ./data/media folder.
-The current version also allows using a graphics card to speed up the mesh segmentation as well as forward (lead field) and inversion computations.
-A spherical model has been included as an example (./data/spherical_example.mat).
-The name Zeffiro is Italian for 'a gentle breeze'.
-A more detailed introduction to the functions and scientific background of the interface can be found at:
+Zeffiro Interface (ZI), Sampsa Pursiainen © 2018, is an open source code package constituting an accessible tool for finite element (FE) based forward and inverse simulations in EEG/MEG and can be used also in other bioelectromagnetical imaging applications targeting the brain.
+With ZI, one can segment a realistic multilayer geometry and generate a multi-compartment FE mesh, if triangular surface grids (in ASCII DAT file format) are available.
+A suitable surface segmentation can be produced, for example, with the FreeSurfer software suite (Copyright © FreeSurfer, 2013).
+ZI allows also importing a parcellation created with FreeSurfer to enable distinguishing different brain regions and, thereby, analysing the connectivity of the brain function over a time series.
+Different compartments can be defined as active, allowing the analysis of the sub-cortical strucures.
+In each compartment, the orientation of the activity can be either normally constrained or unconstrained.
+The main routines of ZI can be accelerated significantly in a computer equipped with a graphics computing unit (GPU).
+It is especially recommendable to perform the forward simulation process, i.e., to generate the FE mesh, the lead field matrix and to interpolate between different point sets, utilizing a GPU.
+After the forward simulation phase, the model can be processed also without GPU acceleration.

+A brief introduction to the essential features of the interface can be found at:

 https://github.com/sampsapursiainen/zeffiro_interface/wiki

-If you want to learn more about the interface, apply it for research or education, or are interested to develop it further please contact sampsa.pursiainen@tut.fi.
-Please refer to the studies below, if you use the interface for academic research.

 The essential mathematical techniques used in the interface have been reviewed and validated in: